yongjiaw/semantic-program/README.md

 - data and ML platforms with evolving semantic models
 - hybrid symbolic-statistical systems

+The practical significance is not that systems have never performed keyed update, aggregation, or retrieval.
+They have.
+The significance is that these operations are usually scattered across backend conventions and application-specific code.
+SAFER gives them a shared semantic vocabulary and makes the consequences — aggregation, refinement, expansion, and compositional reuse — explicit.

 ## Current Status

 This repository is an early research workspace.